netlas-io/netlas-cookbook/README.md

-## Search for websites infected with cryptominers
+### Search for Websites Infected with Cryptominers

 ![Search website injected with miners](images/search_sites_injected_with_miners.png)